Learned Scalable Video Coding For Humans and Machines: Introduction

 \section{Introduction}

 \IEEEPARstart{V}{ideo} analytics is a crucial technology that finds application in a wide range of fields, such as visual surveillance, traffic monitoring, and autonomous navigation.
 In many applications, input video is compressed and transmitted to the cloud for subsequent analysis.
-Depending on the specific application, two primary approaches can be adopted.
+Depending on the specific application, there are several approaches that can be adopted.
 When machine-based video analytics is the sole focus, precomputed features can be compressed and transmitted to the cloud instead of the complete video, thus reducing the required bandwidth~\cite{vcm1}.
 Various hand-crafted and neural-network-based (learned) approaches have been developed to serve this purpose~\cite{mpeg_cdvs, mpeg_cdva}.
 However, if human viewing is also required, the input video must also be encoded and transmitted, increasing the complexity of the system.

-The other alternative approach involves compressing the input video in a conventional way and transmitting it to the cloud, where it will be decoded and used for visual analysis.
-Various standard and non-standard video codecs have been proposed over the last few decades for this purpose, including High Efficiency Video Coding (HEVC)~\cite{hevc} and Versatile Video Coding (VVC)~\cite{vvc}.
+Another approach involves compressing the input video and transmitting it to the cloud, where it will be decoded and used for visual analysis or human viewing.
+Various video codecs have been proposed over the last few decades for this purpose, including High Efficiency Video Coding (HEVC)~\cite{hevc} and Versatile Video Coding (VVC)~\cite{vvc}.
 However, if human viewing is needed only occasionally, this approach is inefficient, as will be shown later in the paper.